dclive/ThinkCentre-M930q/README.md

 Intel WLAN Notice:
  - You need to match `AirportItlwm.kext` to your macOS version.
  - The default `AirportItlwm.kext` works on Ventura only.
-If you're using another OS, download the correct version of `AirportItlwm.kext` fot that OS.
+If you're using another MacOS version, download the correct version of `AirportItlwm.kext` for that OS, and/or keep `AirportItlwm.kext` disabled while updating MacOS versions.

 ### Spec